mknxdev/jperf/README.md

 ## Limitations

 Keep in mind that jPerf relies on native APIs (_Web API_ and _Node.js API_) that are not designed to change a lot over time.
 However, in some contexts, natives APIs can be manipulated by the user, more or less easily.
-It is more related to a few native properties, and not really to native functions.
+It is more related to native propertie than native functions.

 Here is a list of some common limitations that can be encountered during usage.